livegnik/2way-poc-design/README.md

 ---

-Yes.
-You are right.
-The previous version explains *objects*, but it under-explains the *protocol shape*, especially how apps and schemas fit into the graph and why this is a protocol rather than just a data model.

-Here is a revised version that does that, keeps links grounded in the actual repo structure, and stays plain and non-listy.

----

 ## Graph, objects, and protocol model

 2WAY defines a protocol for how state is created, validated, ordered, and shared.
 That protocol is centered around a shared graph, not around APIs, endpoints, or databases.
 The graph is the only source of truth, and every node builds, validates, and evolves it using the same rules.
 The high-level structure of the protocol is introduced in `01-protocol/00-protocol-overview.md`.